 - NTID travelers should charge all air and rail charges to the GTA account set up with the designated travel agencies.
 When making arrangements, tell the travel agency that you are from NTID and provide them with the 24-digit account number that the air or rail expenses should be charged to.
 RIT will pay the agency and charge your general ledger account for the payment amount.

 - If you have questions about a charge to your account from the designated agency, contact the travel agency directly; Accounting does not receive detail transaction information.
 If you are unable to resolve a billing issue directly with the travel agent, call Accounting at 475-4491.

-- Government Travel Account (GTA) - The GTA account has been established through Citibank and RIT's designated travel agencies specifically for handling air and rail transportation charges for NTID travelers.
+- Government Travel Account (GTA) - The GTA account has been established through RIT's designated travel agencies specifically for handling air and rail transportation charges for NTID travelers.
 Use of the GTA simplifies charging transportation expenses and entitles NTID travelers to low government rates.
 See item 6 above for specific information regarding designated travel agencies.

 - Hospitality - We ask your thoughtful consideration regarding expenditures for hospitality while traveling.
 On those occasions when hospitality expenditures are beneficial to RIT's educational mission, reimbursement may be requested.

 - The relationship of the expenditure to the educational or research mission of the trip must be clearly indicated in the Business Hospitality Record of the online TER (see Section D, 21).
 Enter all information in the 'Details' box of the online TER, indicating the specific business purpose, "who" (i.e... names of the people who attended the function), "what" (i.e... what was purchased, if not readily apparent from the receipt), and "why" (i.e.., why the expense was incurred and the business connection to RIT such as donor relations, faculty recruitment, etc.).